project-chip/connectedhomeip/docs/guides/nxp_k32w_android_commissioning.md

 1. Enable _Bluetooth_ and _Location_ services on your smartphone;
 2. Connect the smartphone to _OT-BR_ WiFi network;
 3. Open the CHIPTool application on your smartphone;
+4. Push the USERINTERFACE button on the K32W board.
+This will start the BLE advertising process;
-4. Tap the _PROVISION CHIP DEVICE WITH THREAD_ button and scan the commissioning QR code.
+5. Tap the _PROVISION CHIP DEVICE WITH THREAD_ button and scan the commissioning QR code.
 Several notifications will appear, informing you of commissioning progress with scanning, connection, and pairing.
 At the end of this process, the Thread network settings screen appears.

     ![chiptool_main_screen](../../examples/platform/k32w/doc/images/chiptool_main_screen.png)

-5. In the Thread network settings screen, use the default settings and tap the _SAVE NETWORK_ button to send a Thread provisioning message to the accessory device.
+6. In the Thread network settings screen, use the default settings and tap the _SAVE NETWORK_ button to send a Thread provisioning message to the accessory device.
 You will see the "Network provisioning completed" message when the accessory device successfully joins the Thread network.